shelkemayur2002/new/README.md

 ---

 ## **Module 3 — Staff Performance**

 ---

 ### **🐞Bug-id : P3-BG-10**

 **Description:**
-Filter tag X button does not remove filters.
+1. Filter tags in Staff Performance show an **X** button to clear each filter.
+2. Clicking the **X** does nothing.
+3. Filters remain applied and table does not refresh.

-**Expected Result:** X should remove filter and refresh data.
+**Expected Result:** Clicking X should remove that filter and refresh data.
-**Actual Result:** Tag remains; filter stays applied.
+**Actual Result:** X button does nothing and filter remains active.

 **Category:**  Functional